Addington Cricket Club: Matches

 Signs of Addington's decline can be seen at the end of the 1740s.
-On 10 July 1749, "Five of All-England" defeated "Five of Addington" at the Artillery Ground.
-The match was played for fifty guineas a side and was the result of a challenge by the Addington players to meet any other five in England.
+On 10 July 1749, "Five of England" defeated "Five of Addington" at the Artillery Ground.
+The match was played for fifty guineas a team and was the result of a challenge by the Addington players to meet any other five in England.
 Betting was 8–1 in favour of Addington but the team of Faulkner, Joe Harris, John Harris, George Jackson and Durling was beaten by Colchin, John Bryant, Robert Eures, John Bell and Thomas Waymark.
-On 17 July, in a return match, the same Addington five beat the same All-England five for fifty guineas.
-But on 26 July in a deciding match, All-England won by 2 runs, scoring 11 and 12; Addington replied with 16 and 5.
+On 17 July, in a return match, the same Addington five beat the same England five for fifty guineas.
+But on 26 July in a deciding match, England won by 2 runs, scoring 11 and 12; Addington replied with 16 and 5.
 The prize this time was 100 guineas.
-All-England made two changes to its team with James Bryant and Val Romney replacing Bell and Waymark.
+England made two changes to its team with James Bryant and Val Romney replacing Bell and Waymark.
 Addington's five were unchanged.

 On 17 July 1750, Addington lost a sensational match to the re-emerging Dartford by 6 runs on Dartford Brent.
 Dartford scored 46 and 34; Addington replied with 39 and 35.
 William Hodsoll and the two Bryants all played for Dartford as given men.
 According to the London Evening Post on Thursday 19 July, Dartford lost its last five second innings wickets in five successive deliveries by a mixture of caught and bowled, but still won.

 There are more Addington games in the records until the end of the 1752 season but then there is nothing more, apart from occasional mentions of Faulkner and Durling who played into the 1760s.
 The Addington cricket ground still exists, is still in use for local games and is held to be one of the oldest in England.